monkrb/website/app/views/testing.markdown

       end
     end

-NOTE: If you are not familiar with the gem [Spawn](/help/spawn), you may want to check it out.

-Now you have a very clear vision of the story.
-This doesn't mean unit testing is out of the picture, but it should be used only when necessary.
+With these definitions in place (make sure to add more scenarios!), we can start working on the application.
+This doesn't mean unit testing is out of the picture, only that it must always be tied to the business outcomes defined at the highest level.
+The risk of starting at the lowest level (unit testing models before defining the acceptance tests) is that the application may suffer from artificial limitations imposed by early modeling.

-Notice that when this story passes, your work is finished and you can mark that story as complete.
+Note that when this story passes, your work is finished and you can mark that story as complete.
 When you run it, you will get this output:

     As a user I want to log in so I can access restricted features